realworldocaml/book/book/objects/README.md

 ::: {data-type=note}
 ##### Variance Annotations

-OCaml works out the variance of a type using that type's definition:
+OCaml works out the variance of a type using that type's definition.
+Consider the following simple immutable `Either` type.

 ```ocaml env=subtyping
 # module Either = struct